Update - February 2026

 - consolidating the national interest, benefit to New Zealand, and investor tests into a single test for all assets other than farmland, fishing quota, and residential land (for which the existing consent pathways remain)

-- revising the Act’s purpose statement to explicitly acknowledge the role of overseas investment in increasing economic opportunity, while continuing to acknowledge that it is a privilege for overseas persons to own or control sensitive New Zealand assets, and
+- revising the Act’s purpose statement to explicitly acknowledge the role of overseas investment in increasing economic opportunity, while continuing to acknowledge that it is a privilege for overseas persons to own or control sensitive New Zealand assets.

-Overseas Investment (National Interest Test and Other Matters) Amendment Bill
+Overseas Investment (National Interest Test and Other Matters) Amendment Act

 Overseas investment policy is led by The Treasury, with LINZ providing operational support and advice as the reforms progress.